otaviohtc/leetcode-solutions/In-Place Operations/In-Place Operations.md

 The second one was a bit funny because I already had done it properly using in-place operations in the 'Deleting Items From an Array'.

 The third problem was tricky, but I managed to understand the logic with the help and code of the following video: https://www.youtube.com/watch?v=QzZ7nmouLTI.

+The sortArrayByParity one was pretty similar to the moveZeroes one, no problems.